 For more information please refer to the chapter "Occupational Health and Safety," p.
-94 ff availability of Nordex Group turbines, we developed a P2P program.
+94 ff For these reasons and, of course, to ensure very high availability of Nordex Group turbines, we developed a P2P program.
 In this project, we identify possible future failures through the comprehensive recording and targeted analysis of a turbine's operating data.
 For example, vibrations can be used to find emerging failures in the drivetrain, such as transmission problems.
 This highly precise observation enables us to prepare measures to repair or replace a component before damage occurs.
 This improves the availability of the turbine and significantly reduces the risk of unplanned operating interruptions and the danger of uncontrollable consequences.
 At the start of 2021, we decided to continue this project indefinitely.